kt-eller/help-pages/pages/viewing-entity-data.md

 ---

 # {{ page.title }}
 Viewing Entity data is one of the major advantages of BroadbandHub.
 Using a modern design, BroadbandHub has optimized the process to make the information easier to view and understand.
-This page will help you locate specific Form 470s and navigate their details page to streamline your data collection.\
+This page will help you locate specific Applicants and navigate their details page to streamline your data collection.\
 <br>

 ## Finding the Entity Page
 The first step is to locate the Entity that you're looking for.
-You can do this by using BroadbandHub's Entity Data search page.
-This page has many filters allowing for quick location of the desired forms.
-BroadbandHub also comes equiped with Region and Template features, allowing a user to save their preferences for future searches.\
+You can do this by using BroadbandHub's Applicant search menu.\
 <br>

 **Search Instructions**
 1. Click on the Applicant search on the left-hand side of the page or open it using **/**
 2. Search for the Applicant by name
-4. Click on the desired entity\
+4. Click on the desired entity

-**Finding the Entity**\
+**Finding the Entity**

-After applying filters, the search function will display a list of entities that best suit the filters.
+The search function will display a list of entities that best suit the search query.
 The list displays important information to allow for quick viewing and selection.
 Click on the entity you wish to research.

 <br>